danwallach/github-classroom-utils/README.md

 student submissions to graders.
 This project does this as a random mapping, printing a document that you might share with your graders on Piazza or whatever forum, with grader names and student project hyperlinks.

-Lets say you want to assign graders for every repo beginning with `comp215-week06`.
-This tool will scan all the repos matching the prefix and will make the random assignment.

 First, create a list of GitHub IDs that correspond to your graders and place that in the `default_grader_list` in `github_config.py`.